smishra088/intelligent-robotic-tour-guide/README.md

-## NLP & Voice Command Modules
+## NLP, Voice Command, and Anomaly Detection Modules
 **Implemented and Tested by: Sweta Mishra**

-These modules enable natural interaction with the museum robot system through both voice and text input.
-The components work together to process user queries using speech recognition, GPT-4-based natural language understanding, and user preference extraction.
-All features align with the capabilities outlined in the project proposal.
+These modules enable natural user interaction and situational awareness within the museum robot system.
+The components cover voice input, natural language understanding, user preference extraction, and real-time anomaly detection using visual input.
+All implementations align with the goals outlined in the original project proposal.

 ---